iotaledger/susee-streams-poc/README.md

 Here are the roles of the *SUSEE Workflows* that are impacted by *IOTA Streams*:
 * *Sensor*
   * Sends meter data messages as encrypted *IOTA Streams* packages via LoRaWAN
-  * Is the only participant in an *IOTA Streams* channel that sends meter data, so it uses a communication channel that is dedicated to it
+  * Is the only participant in an *IOTA Streams Channel* that sends meter data, so it uses a communication channel that is dedicated to it
   * Stores the identity of the *End Customer*
   * Allows the *End Customer* to directly manage the participation in the data transfer (e.g. to activate or cancel the participation)
-  * Sends and receives control data (*Commands* and *Confirmations*) to participate in the management of the used *IOTA Streams* channel (these control data are not transfered via the *IOTA Streams* channel)
+  * Sends and receives control data (*Commands* and *Confirmations*) to participate in the management of the used *IOTA Streams Channel* (these control data are not transfered via the *IOTA Streams Channel*)
 * *Read Only Participant*<br>
-  Can read meter data messages from a *Sensor* specific *IOTA Streams* channel (this could be for example the *End Customer* where the *Sensor* is installed)
+  Can read meter data messages from a *Sensor* specific *IOTA Streams Channel* (this could be for example the *End Customer* where the *Sensor* is installed)
 * *Admin*
-  * Administrates the *IOTA Streams* channel for each *Sensor*
+  * Administrates the *IOTA Streams Channel* for each *Sensor*
-  * Inserts or removes *Sensors* from the administrative system and creates dedicated *IOTA Streams* channels for them
+  * Inserts or removes *Sensors* from the administrative system and creates dedicated *IOTA Streams Channels* for them
-  * Inserts or removes *Read Only Participants* to/from the Sensor dedicated *IOTA Streams* channel
+  * Inserts or removes *Read Only Participants* to/from the Sensor dedicated *IOTA Streams Channel*

 ### Technical Components